 - Keep practicing along with learning.
 Work on small projects.

 I hope it will help.
-Share with your friends who are thinking to learning programming 🙂
+Share with your friends who are thinking to learn programming 🙂

 You may also like,